2016-2017 Undergraduate & Graduate Catalog

 The Campus Health Center is located at 10383 A 42nd Avenue on the Allendale Campus.
 The center is designed to provide health care for students, faculty members, staff members, and their families on a walk-in basis.
 Services include (but are not limited to) the diagnosis and treatment of illnesses and accidents, physical exams, immunizations, women's health services, STD testing, and referrals.
-Physician assistants and nurses staff the center Monday through Friday.
+Physician assistants and nurses staff the center Monday through Friday during fall and winter semesters.
+The center is closed when classes are not in session.
 The Campus Health Center accepts all major health insurance plans and will bill them accordingly.

 Housing and Residence Life and Campus Dining

 Although Grand Valley does not require on-campus residency for any classification of student, the university does consider residential living to be particularly beneficial in helping all students become oriented and adjusted to college life.
 A university staff member for each living center, together with student resident assistants, arrange educational, diversity, and recreational programs that serve to foster and maintain pleasant living and study conditions.
 Our full-time staff members work in conjunction with a graduate assistant and student resident assistants.
 Two students are assigned to a room, and students are allowed to choose their roommates whenever possible.
 The traditional-style living centers accommodate approximately 900 freshman students.
 Traditional-style living centers accommodate two people per room with semiprivate bathrooms in the hallway for all floormates to access.
 Suite-style living centers accommodate 1,000 students.
 The centers are divided into suites of two double rooms (for four students) and a shared bathroom.
+Our cluster-style living centers offer student rooms that are similar to traditional-style (but are the size of suite-style units) and feature 2- and 3-person units.
+Resident rooms are clustered around shared bathroom and lounge spaces.
 Apartment-style living centers provide two students with bedrooms, a private bathroom, and a small kitchen.
 There are approximately 1,000 apartment-style living center beds.
 On-campus apartments are available for upperclass students and range from studios to four bedroom units.

 Room and board may be paid in full at the beginning of each semester or, for a service charge, in four installments.
 All room-and-board rates are subject to change by action of the Board of Trustees.